volodya-lombrozo/newsman/docs/do-you-trust-me.md

 - Enable 'spring' Integration Test in pom.xml by adding support for various Java features [#488]
 ```

-Here, I also encountered the same problems with the structure, formatting, and incorrect grouping as in the 'Last week achievements' section.
+However, here we also encountered the same problems with the structure, formatting, and confusing as in the 'Last Week Achievements' section.
 So, I checked the issue titles, fixed and formatted some of them, then removed all the issues that I won't solve during this week and sent the report.

 P.S.